Paediatric Continence Services Cambridgeshire

 Bianca’s battle helped forge Pinpoint’s Continence Action Group – above – which brings together parents and users of the Cambridgeshire continence service with the managers who buy and provide the service.

-Bianca, a long-time volunteer for us, is now a Pinpoint Trustee.
+Bianca, a long-time volunteer for us, is a former Pinpoint Trustee.

 ERIC (Education and Resources for Improving Childhood Continence).
 ERIC is a national charity dedicated to the bowel and bladder health of all children and teenagers in the UK.
 It provides information and support to children, their families and the professionals who treat them.
 Helpline* 0845 370 8008 Monday to Thursday 10am–2pm or email: firstname.lastname@example.org. *Calls to the helpline cost 9.6p per minute, plus the phone company’s access charge.